Join us for our upcoming Leadership Summit:

 The TNPA Leadership Summit prioritizes networking time over podium speakers.
 We use Liberating Structures, facilitation techniques that stimulate critical conversations and liberate the full potential of any group to elevate the expertise in the room.
 Attendees will take these facilitation tools and skills back to their own organizations to help ensure all voices are being heard and to spur greater leadership and innovation.

-5:30-8:00pm Networking Reception – Join us in the lovely NHC atrium to catch up with colleagues you haven’t seen in two years, and attend The Nonprofit Alliance’s annual meeting for a preview of the busy year to come.
+5:30-8:00pm Networking Reception – Join us in the lovely NHC atrium to catch up with colleagues you haven’t seen in two years.

 8:30am Rise & Shine Breakfast

 “Secure your own oxygen mask before assisting others.”
 As leaders, we project most of our energy on supporting our team and improving their outcomes.
 Leadership burnout is a major issue now in the business world, and in order to protect and promote our nonprofit missions, we have to recharge our leadership vitality and endurance.
-With the benefit of an executive coach and the collective expertise in the room, you will define your opportunities and personal leadership growth plan coming out of a crisis.
+With the benefit of executive coach Cynthia Henderson, Founder of Henderson Group Consultants, and the collective expertise in the room, you will define your opportunities and personal leadership growth plan coming out of a crisis.
 What have you learned, what will you keep doing, and what will you stop?
 How do you avoid slipping back into your old normal and instead emerge wiser and more resilient?
 And how can you embrace uncertainty to inspire your staff and accelerate mission impact?

 “The genie is out of the bottle.”
 Return to office, remote staff, intentional diversity, and the ever-perplexing management of generational differences in the workplace.
 What will the workforce — and the work place — look like in a year, or even six months?
 What are the most critical investments we need to make in our policies and culture to attract and retain talent?
 Bring your tough questions and quandaries.
 With Deb Taft, Chief Executive Officer of Lindauer, a global search and talent firm specializing in recruiting and retaining nonprofit leaders and their teams, and Jeff Tenenbaum, Managing Partner of Tenenbaum Law Group PLLC, one of the nation’s leading nonprofit attorneys.